They say that you can’t step in the same river twice.

 Just like the previous night, I had no way of telling time until I felt pulled into the dreamworld.
 Last night, the sun would never come out, but this time, the sun would never go down.

-It was nearing the end of winter, but still the icy wind faintly echoed through the sleeping streets of the city.
+Coming so rudely to an awareness of mortality had its bright side, that I knew even the days of winter were numbered, but still the icy wind faintly echoed through the sleeping streets of the city.
 As much as my heart wanted to savor the rejuvenating sunlight, the chill of the late hours eventually convinced my body, against all evidence on the outside, that it was time to sleep.

 Although my eyes were shut, it felt like I could still see ahead, even clearer than when I was awake.
 Shapes of every size and color floated in a weightless vacuum before where my eyes would have been, passing by without rhyme or reason.
 For hours, I was so mesmerized by the collage of shapes that I may as well not have been asleep; I would not have fluttered just the same.